riccardodisalvo/Analisi-dei-Clienti-di-una-Banca-SQL/README.md

-# Analysis of Bank's Customers
+# Analysis of a Bank's Customers

 ## Project Overview